cloudmesh-community/sp19-222-101/project-report/report.md

 SVM is also used to work in text classification [@khorsi2007overview].
 SVM models construct hyper-planes in the feature space of the dataset which can be used for classification.
-The hyper-plane is chosen by finding the optimal plane that maximizes its margins of separation between points of all classes [@gunn1998support].
+The hyperplane is chosen by finding the optimal plane that maximizes its margins of separation between points of all classes [@gunn1998support].
 In other words, data points are separated from the others based on their features in an optimal manner.